Status: Progress Made

-01/2020: Now celebrating its 95th year, Newark Symphony Hall continues to serve as a performance hall and special events venue, but requires significant capital improvements to bring it back to its former glory.
+Now celebrating its 95th year, Newark Symphony Hall continues to serve as a performance hall and special events venue, but requires significant capital improvements to bring it back to its former glory.
 New leadership has embarked on a $50 million capital campaign and made upgrades in the facility’s website, branding, and visitor materials.
 Read more about Symphony Hall’s next steps here: Hitting a high note: New CEO aims to revitalize Newark Symphony Hall.

 Newark Symphony Hall occupies a very special place in the cultural history of New Jersey.
 Built during the “Roaring Twenties,” this monument to a particularly optimistic era in American history has served as a stage to many of this century’s greatest musical artists.
 Seating 3,500 people, it is on par with Carnegie Hall, Lincoln Center’s Metropolitan Opera House, and Philharmonic Hall in New York City.
 The acoustics of the facility have been ranked with Boston’s famed Symphony Hall and other major concert halls around the country.